An MVT test in VWO can be created from TESTING > Multivariate and involves the following steps:

 NOTE: This field appears based on what you have selected in the

 Goal Type dropdown.

 - To track another activity in your campaign, click Add Another Goal.
-Additionally, at the bottom of the page, the Frequently used goals section is present which typically displays the goals that you use the most.
-Choosing a goal from here would be useful as it allows you to reuse the goal code without having to configure a new one from scratch.
+Additionally, at the bottom of the page, the Frequently used goals section is present, which shows the goals you use the most.
+You can either search or choose from the ones displayed.
+Selecting a goal from here allows you to reuse the goal code instead of configuring a new one.

 NOTE: The goals appear based on the domain where your test

 - Once you are done setting up the conversion goals, click NEXT.

 The DURATION page appears.

 - To get the estimate of how long you need to run your test campaign, configure the options present in the DURATION page.
 The estimated duration gets updated based on your configurations.
 To know more about these options, refer to Estimating Duration of Your Test in VWO.

 - Once you are done configuring the test estimation parameters, click NEXT.